Monywa: Economy

-Monywa is a major centre for trade and commerce and for agricultural produce from the surrounding Chindwin valley, especially beans, orange, pulses and jaggery (palm sugar).
-In addition, the local industry includes mills for the production of cotton, flour, noodles, and edible oils.
+Monywa is a major centre for trade and commerce and for agricultural produce from the surrounding Chindwin valley, especially beans, oranges, pulses and jaggery (palm sugar).
+In addition, the local industry includes mills for the production of cotton, flour, noodles, and edible oil.
 Sausages from Alon called wet udaunk are quite popular, and Budalin longyi (sarong) is known for the strength of the fabric and its checked patterns.
-Monywa's rough cotton blankets are famous throughout Myanmar (with Monywa providing 80% of the country's blankets for a century), and some can even be found sewn up into knapsacks sold to unsuspecting tourists in Bangkok.
+Monywa's rough cotton blankets are famous throughout Myanmar (with Monywa providing 80% of the country's blankets for a century), and some can be found sewn up into knapsacks sold to unsuspecting tourists in Bangkok.
 Other regional crafts include bamboo and reed products, bullock carts and agricultural implements.
 The village of Kyaukka is well known for its lacquerware utensils for everyday use.

 Black market goods from India, especially saris and bicycle parts, pass through Monywa on their way to other parts of Myanmar.